sahib/misc/the-vibes-that-i-summoned/slides.typ

 - This is more of a opinion talk, but I tried to back it up with numbers.
 - I felt the need to give my opinion because I worked now quite a bit with Claude (also on open source projects) and it's impressive - both positively and negatively.
+- I currently have a bit of a love and hate relationship with Claude - it's so helpful in many places and downright destructive in others.
+- I used it a lot in the last few weeks and months, not only for work but also for a open source project I have on the side.
 - Did you get the zauberlehrling-reference in the title slide?

+Questionnaire:

+- Who of you is actively using Claude?
+- Who likes it?
+- Anyone wants to share their opinion before we start?

 ```)

   // Title slide layout: full-slide-height illustration anchored to the